-No staff shall administer non-prescribed over-the-counter (OTC) medications to any student without written authorization from both parent and a licensed prescriber filed in the office (Form 5330 1a).
-The school does not provide medications from stock supplies.
+No staff shall administer non-prescribed over-the-counter (OTC) medications to any student without written authorization from both parent and a licensed prescriber.
+The appropriate form must be filed in the office (Form 5330fla) and the medication must be brought to the school office in its original packaging by a parent/guardian or by another responsible adult at the parent/guardian's request.
+The school does not provide medication from stock supply.